nikgodda/bf6-portal-mod-template/README.md

 export const gameMode = new MyGameMode()
 ```

+Everything else is compiled and flattened into one script.

 ---

-# 💬 Strings System
+# 💬 Strings System (via bf6-portal-mod-framework)

-All strings go into:
+All strings are written into:

 ```
 __STRINGS.json